MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 The interface ID of the connection point interface.

 *bRefCount*<br/>

+For out-of-process connections, this parameter must be TRUE, and indicates that creating the connection should cause the reference count of *pUnkSink* to be decremented.

-TRUE indicates that disconnecting the connection should cause the reference count of *pUnkSink* to be decremented.
+For in-process connections, TRUE indicates that creating the connection should cause the reference count of *pUnkSink* to be decremented.
 FALSE indicates that the reference count should not be decremented.

+**Warning**: In general, it cannot be predicted which connections are in-process and which connections are out-of-process, so it is recommended to always set this parameter to TRUE.

 *dwCookie*<br/>

 The connection identifier returned by `AfxConnectionAdvise`.

 ### Return Value